mks65/slides/35_sockets.md

 * `service`: String with a port number or service name (if the service is in `/etc/services`)
 * `hints`: Pointer to a `struct addrinfo` used to provide settings for the lookup
-* results: Pointer to a linked list of `struct addrinfo` containing entries for each matching address.
+* `results`: Pointer to a linked list of `struct addrinfo` containing entries for each matching address.
 * `getaddrinfo` will allocate memory for these structs, `freeaddrinfo` will release the entire linked list.

 ???